Muriel Bowser

 Muriel Elizabeth Bowser (born August 2, 1972) is an American politician who has served as the mayor of the District of Columbia since 2015.
 A member of the Democratic Party, she previously represented the 4th ward as a member of the Council of the District of Columbia from 2007 to 2015.
 She is the second female mayor of the District of Columbia after Sharon Pratt.
 Since taking office in 2015, she has secured three consecutive mayoral victories—the first African‑American woman to do so.

 Elected to the Advisory Neighborhood Commission in 2004, Bowser was elected to the council in a special election in 2007 and re-elected in 2008 and 2012.
 She was elected mayor in 2014 after defeating incumbent Vincent C. Gray in the Democratic primary.
 Bowser was re-elected in 2018 and in 2022.
+Bowser declined to run for re-election in 2026.

 Early life and education

 Muriel Bowser was the youngest of six children of Joe and Joan Bowser.
 Her father was a D.C.-based public advocate who worked as a public servant and employee in D.C.-area schools.
 Bowser was born in Washington, D.C., and grew up in North Michigan Park in northeast D.C.
 In 1990, she graduated from Elizabeth Seton High School, a private all-girls Catholic high school located in Bladensburg, Maryland.
 She received a college scholarship because of her above average grades.
-Bowser graduated from Chatham College in Pittsburgh, Pennsylvania, with a bachelor's degree in history, and she graduated from the American University School of Public Affairs with a Master in Public Policy degree.
+Bowser graduated from Chatham College in Pittsburgh, Pennsylvania, with a bachelor's degree in history, and she graduated from the American University School of Public Affairs with a Masters in Public Policy degree.
 According to Bowser, she never envisioned herself as an elected politician, but possibly an appointed agency administrator.

-Political career 2004–2014
+Political career (2004–2014)

 Advisory Neighborhood Commission

 Bowser began her political career in 2004, running unopposed for the Advisory Neighborhood Commission (ANC).
 She represented district 4B09, which includes the neighborhood of Riggs Park.
 She was unopposed again in 2006 when she ran for re-election.